cirbuk/jslib-scaffolding/README.md

 * Remove `typescript()` call from `plugins` in `rollup.config.js`
 * Change all `input` in `rollup.config.js` to `src/index.ts`

+> If you have other rollup built libraries as dependencies, and you use some named exports from those libraries,
+> these exports will have to be declared in your rollup.config.js as mentioned [here](https://github.com/rollup/rollup-plugin-commonjs#custom-named-exports).
+> If these dependencies are peer dependencies, you can mark them as [external](https://rollupjs.org/guide/en/#peer-dependencies) in your rollup.config.js and avoid having to
+> declare all named imports.

 ## Build

 `npm run build` will build the library